Second-Harmonic-Generation/SHG-CW-G-Heat-Equation/README.md

 ## 1. About this repository

-This repository contains the research article **“Temperature Distribution in a Gaussian End-Pumped Nonlinear KTP Crystal: the Temperature Dependenc e of Thermal Conductivity and Radiation Boundary Condition”**, together with supporting source code, numerical results, and reproducibility assets.
+This repository contains the research article **“Temperature Distribution in a Gaussian End-Pumped Nonlinear KTP Crystal: the Temperature Dependence of Thermal Conductivity and Radiation Boundary Condition”**, together with supporting source code, numerical results, and reproducibility assets.

 Continuous-wave (CW) second harmonic generation in nonlinear crystals is strongly affected by heat dissipation.
 This work analyzes the **transient temperature distribution** in a KTP crystal under Gaussian end-pumping by solving the nonlinear, inhomogeneous heat equation.
 Unlike many earlier models, the study incorporates: